 The separate but simultaneous program will be structured around various presentations and group conversations, all related to setting you and your student up for success as you begin the transition to the UCF family.

 Yes, UCF offers an in-person Family & Guest Orientation that is separate but simultaneous to the student Orientation program.
-Spring Admit dates are able to be selected via the student's Orientation account when reservations open in mid-Fall 2025.

 UCF’s Family & Guest Orientation is a separate but simultaneous program offered for support systems of both first time in college (FTIC) and transfer students.